issalig/toshiba_air_cond/README.md

 When the data has been validated visually you can use the following command line that reads RX data annotations and print one message per line according to 4th byte (message size).

-In case you need it
+In case you need it you can install the following packages
 ```
 sudo apt install sigrok-cli
 sudo apt install sigrok-firmware-fx2lafw